 - You may callously cancel almost any plans up until 2 p.m.
 That gives the friend time to find another activity.

-- Do not get into an argument with your significant other in a group of friends to gather support to prove to them you are right.
+- Do not get into an argument with your significant other in a group of friends in order to prove your significant other wrong or gather support to prove you are right.

 - If you’ve met someone and they clearly don’t remember your name, say, “Hi, we’ve met, I’m X.”